Leading Edge: High School Rising Juniors and Seniors

 Developing community trustees requires us to know where and how we can make a difference in the greater Pikes Peak community.
 LPP introduces participants to community leaders and informs them of local challenges.
 Program graduates will increase their confidence, skills, and abilities to strengthen the city, thus becoming a community trustee.

-The 2018 program will consist of a total of 12 session days, focusing on leadership of the self, community, and city.
-Each session will have a focus on a key leadership and/or civic engagement topic and will explore these topics on a deep experiential level.
+A typical Leading Edge summer consists of a total of 12 session days, focusing on leadership of the self, community, and city.
+Each session will have a focus on a key civic engagement topic within our community and will explore these topics on a deep experiential level.
 The program kicks off with a three-day intensive to begin developing team building and communication skills among the class.
 The following week consists of another three-day intensive focused on getting to know the Colorado Springs community.
 Sessions will then continue Wednesdays on a weekly basis through the end of the summer, concluding with a Project Presentation and Graduation Day.

 In addition to class sessions, students will work in groups on community service projects throughout the summer.
 These projects are proposed by local non-profit agencies and are specifically designed to make an impactful and meaningful difference to the project organization and the community.
 Students will work with their groups on their own time along with an organization liaison and an adult project mentor.
 Students will present their final projects at the Project Presentation and Graduation Day to community leaders, family, and friends.